EGI-Federation/documentation/content/en/users/compute/content-distribution/_index.md

 In the email, include the following information:

 - Name of the VO or CVMFS repository.
-- Distinguish Name (DN) from your X509 grid certificate.
+- Your voperson_id from EGI CheckIn.

 ### Mailing list